Harsh-Patel1/Harsh-Patel1/README.md

-- 👋 Hi, I’m @Harsh-Patel1
+- 👋 Hi, I’m @Harsh-Patel
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CS degree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me ..hp32199@gmail.com

 <!---
 Harsh-Patel1/Harsh-Patel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.